Published: December 21, 2020

 - An answer to the common statement: “But I ate off of these my entire life and I’m fine!”

-- A post discussing the potential concerns of daily usage of Leaded dishes for food use purposes.
+- An article discussing the potential concerns of daily usage of Leaded dishes for food use purposes.

-- A post discussing why home test kits do not work on most dishes.
-[They do work on most glass milk bottles, however!]
+- A piece discussing why home test kits do not work on most dishes.
+(They do work on most glass milk bottles, however!)

-- A post discussing what you should do with these items now that you know they may have unsafe levels of Lead.
+- An article discussing what you should do with these items now that you know they may have unsafe levels of Lead.

 Tamara Rubin